BigDaMa/jupyterhub-environment/README.md

 It also creates the directory `/home/jovyan/.exchange` which is the mounting point of the shared exchange directory.
 A nbgrader configuration is copied to `/home/jovyan/.jupyter`, this file is further explained in the following section.

+Last but not least, python libraries are installed that can be used within notenooks.
+Currently `numpy` and `datascience` are installed.
+Further libraries can be added by simply extending the list.

 ### NbGrader

 The `nbgrader_config.py` file includes some basic configurations for the nbgrader extension.